eho-tacc/frictionless_schema_tutorial/notes/20210524_tutorial_slides.md

 scheme: file
 ```

-...and paste the output into the `resources` section of `vdr.package.yaml`:
+...and copy the output into the `resources` section of `vdr.package.yaml`:

 ```yaml
 resources: